Radonoxius/Chebychev-Filter/README.md

-# Configurable Lowpass Chebyshev Filter for STM32 Discovery Board
+# Configurable Lowpass Chebyshev Filter

 ## Overview
 This project implements a configurable lowpass Chebyshev filter, optimized for use with the STM32 Discovery board.
 The filter design is aimed at applications requiring precise signal processing capabilities while maintaining ease of integration with the STM32 microcontroller family.